-The table shows the results of the school's most recent inspection using the Facility Inspection Tool (FIT) or equivalent school form.
 This inspection determines the school facility's good repair status using ratings of good condition, fair condition or poor condition.
 The overall summary of facility conditions uses ratings of exemplary, good, fair or poor.

-School Facility Good Repair Status 2017-1 18 School Year Items Inspected Repair Status Systems: Gas leaks, sewer, mechanical systems (heating, ventilation and HVAC) Interior: Interior surfaces (floors, ceilings, walls and window casings) Cleanliness: Pest/vermin control, overall cleanliness Electrical: Electrical systems Restrooms/fountains: Restrooms, sinks and drinking fountains Safety: Fire safety, emergency systems, hazardous materials Structural: Structural condition, roofs External: Windows/doors/gates/fences, playgrounds/school grounds Overall summary of facility conditions Date of the most recent school site inspection Date of the most recent completion of the inspection form The school does not conduct the inspection ACCESS Invention Hall is inspected and r maintainec hy the Probation
+School Facility Good Repair Status 2016-1 7 School Year Items Inspected Repair Status Items Inspected Repair Status Systems Restrooms/fountains Interior Safety Cleanliness Structural Electrical External Overall summary of facility conditions Date of the most recent school site inspection Date of the most recent completion of the inspection form The school does not conduct the inspection ACCESS Juvenile Hall is inspected and maintained by the Probation

-[★] The school does not conduct the inspection.
+★ The school does not conduct the inspection.
 ACCESS Juvenile Hall is inspected and maintained by the Probation Department.